Jeremy Barrell | Tree Risk Management Article – Arboricultural Journal

 And that's before we consider the really important stuff.

-Like what does High, Medium, and Low actually mean, and how do you go about measuring them?
+Like what does High, Medium, and Low actually mean?
+And how do you go about measuring them?

 Unless clearly defined, words like High, Medium, and Low are what Philip Tetlock calls 'vague verbiage'.
 They're illusions of communication.
 Or tree risk 'bafflegab', as we call it.